 What are microaggressions and what do they look like at school?

-Microaggressions are seemingly subtle but hurtful actions or comments that can have negative impacts on racialized students, whether intentional or unintentional.
+Microaggressions may seem subtle or minor, but they are hurtful.
+Microaggressions are actions or comments that can have negative impacts on racialized students, whether intentional or unintentional.
 At school, examples of microaggressions may include:

 How are individual and systemic racism different?